nataliojpg/Natalio_Analysis1/README.md

-# Natalio,Data Analysis & Visualization
+# Natalio: Data Analysis & Visualization 🤡
+🇬🇧
 This project explores insights from the Instagram account of Natalio, a clown character I created, who shares posts about mental health, relationships, and self-reflection.
 By combining my passions for illustration and data, I've used Python and various libraries to analyze and visualize data from Meta's insights on the account.